NotMugil/dotfiles/README.md

 ## Keybinds
 >[!NOTE]
-> Some of these keybinds might be outdated or updated.
-I will try my best to keep it up to date.
-Check the config file for recent/workingPlease note that some of these keybinds may be outdated or have been updated.
+> Please note that some of these keybinds may be outdated or have been updated.
 I will do my best to keep this list current.
 For the most recent and working keybinds, please check the config file.

 | Keys           		              	| Functionality                                                                   |
 |-----------------------------------------------|---------------------------------------------------------------------------------|